Skip to main content

 Contact us

-Our human factors specialists perform a wide range of analyses that contribute to the design of safer, more effective and usable products, as well as comply with regulators’ expectations regarding the application of human factors in product design and development.
+Our human factors specialists conduct comprehensive analyses to design safer, more effective and user-friendly medical devices according to regulatory expectations in terms of applying human factors engineering (HFE) in product design and development.
 Our human factors toolkit contains many types of analyses.

 Hazard analysis